koyukan/WebEyeTrack/js/README.md

 # Usage

+We highly recommend that any developer interested in interested in using WebEyeTrack to take a look into our [minimal code example using React](./examples/minimal-example/).
+This should help understand how to incorporate WebEyeTrack into your codebase.

 To use WebEyeTrack, we provide a webcam client solution to support the streaming of frames into the tracker.

 ```ts